-What do I know?
-Using my numbers as a guideline.
+So, break down what you do know by using your placeholder numbers as a guideline.
 Make up any numbers you like and you will come to the same, inescapable conclusion.
-It must be true – the numbers don’t lie!
+It must be true, the numbers don’t lie!
 That’s the correct answer to that question.

-“Most of the people in Hickory do not smoke cigarettes, but most of the people in Hickory do drink alcohol” is a comparison of one group – the people of Hickory – to itself, so we can make at least one solid inference: there are more people there who drink than who smoke.
-However, “Most of the people of Hickory do not smoke, but most of the people of Saxapahaw do smoke” gives us a comparison of two groups (people of Hickory and people of Saxapahaw) whose relative sizes are unknown.
-Can I be sure that there are more smokers in Saxapahaw?
+“Most of the people in Hickory don’t smoke cigarettes, but most of the people in Hickory do drink alcohol.”
+This is a comparison of one group, the people of Hickory, to itself.
+We can at least make one solid inference: there are more people there who drink than smoke.
+However, “Most of the people of Hickory do not smoke, but most of the people of Saxapahaw do smoke” gives us a comparison of two groups whose relative sizes are unknown.
+With that in mind, can you be sure that there are more smokers in Saxapahaw?
 Not without knowing that the two groups are at least the same size or that Saxapahaw is bigger!

 Supplying numbers help clear that up quickly and easily.
 Imagine Saxapahaw has a population of 100 and Hickery has a population of 1,000,000.
 You can see that such a numerical conclusion based solely on the claims about “most” is not supported.
 Percentages alone do not prove numbers and vice versa.